Saraí Mendoza

-Verónica Saraí Mendoza Lara (born September 14, 1977 in Cuscatlán) is a judoka from El Salvador.
+Verónica Saraí Mendoza Lara (born September 14, 1977) is a judoka from El Salvador.

 Career

 Mendoza won the bronze medal of the under 70 kg division of the 2006 Central American and Caribbean Games.

 She competed at 2007 Pan American Games in Rio de Janeiro where she lost in prelims with Mayra Aguiar who won silver medal.

 Mendoza won bronze medal at the 2009, 2010 Pan American Judo Championships.